-Overall, whitening pens aren’t as effective as strips and trays.
-They typically use lower concentrations of peroxide and there’s nothing to hold the gel on your teeth, so there’s a chance your saliva could wash it away before it takes full effect.
+Typically, whitening pens aren’t as effective as strips and trays.
+They usually use lower concentrations of peroxide and there’s nothing to hold the gel on your teeth, so there’s a chance your saliva could wash it away before it takes full effect.

-Philips Zoom is the only whitening pen we found that matches the effects of other treatments without the addition of an LED light, largely thanks to its peroxide concentration.
+The concentration of peroxide in a whitening product gives you a sense of its power.
 Where most pens hover around a 3% hydrogen peroxide concentration, Zoom’s is 5.25%.
 Studies show that a higher peroxide concentration can achieve results more quickly than those with lower concentrations.
 Unfortunately, saliva might wash it away since the gel doesn’t harden on the teeth to keep it in place.

 Luckily, this doesn’t seem to have much of an impact on Philips Zoom Whitening Pen’s effectiveness.
 Most customers note a visible difference in their smile after about a day of use.
 Some, who applied it before bed, even stated they could see a difference after a single application.
 While it only works on natural teeth, Philips Zoom Whitening Pen is highly effective.

 With Philips Zoom, you can choose to go with the professional system instead of the pen, and it will deliver stronger and faster results.
 So why consider their pen over a treatment at the dentist?
 Sheer affordability.